 - It may not be a normal dictionary word (forward or backward).

-- It must be at least 8 characters long, but no more than 12 characters long.
+- It must be at least 8 characters long.

 - It may not be based on your username, surname or your old password.

 - You are encouraged to include numbers and punctuation, and mixed case.